kevindoorhomes/doorway/listing-agent/process-guide/new-opportunity.md

 # New Opportunity

+An agent's opportunities in ProsperWorks are what make up their pipeline.
+Team Leads will monitor and manage the incoming flow of leads and assign them as needed among their team.

-The Team Lead will connect a listing agent to his clients for the first time via an Agent Introduction Email.
+The Team Lead will connect a listing agents to their clients for the first time via an Agent Introduction Email.

 ![](/assets/Screen Shot 2018-01-11 at 3.20.20 PM.png)